Last updated: May 4, 2026

 - How it helps: For 2026, it includes $25,000 off all taxes plus an inflation-adjusted second piece up to $26,411 on non-school taxes.

-- How to apply: File Form DR-501 with your county property appraiser.
+- How to apply: File Form DR-501 through the property tax forms page or through your county property appraiser.

 - What to gather: ID, Social Security numbers, Florida residency proof, deed information, and trust papers if the home is in a trust.